 Hummus Bowl Stringaling.
 Take an empty hummus container and throw away the lid.
 Clean or leave the bowl with the remnants of hummus still in it (hummus is chick peas with other flavours).
 Pierce sides and thread twine through to make a stringy thing.
 Toss for puppy to chase.

 Multi-bag Balloon Throw.
-Get a number of paper lunch bags and fill each with torn-off bits of soft treat or mini-biscuits.
+Get a number of paper lunch bags and fill each with torn-off bits of soft treat, chips, or mini-biscuits.
 Hold them together like balloons in your hand, shake the bags like maracas, and toss them in the air -- either strewing them around all at once or, even more fun, releasing them one by one for the dog to capture, which encourages more running about.
 Lunch bags of course are very light, so if you want them to travel farther, put a thick sock or two into each bag to weight it.
 Either way, it's good exercise!

 Ice Cube or Tiny Treat Chase.
 On a hot day or when puppy is teething, take a small-cube tray onto the patio or deck and throw each one for puppy to chase.
 The ice is soothing to the teeth and gums.
 Older dogs will appreciate some meaty stick treat being pinched into small rounds, which can then be tossed inside or out.
 Try not to bowl them all under the sofa and fridge!